Explore UAB

 Dr. Ren has served on editorial boards of Frontiers in Cell and Developmental Biology (Signaling, an associate editor), Frontiers in Bioscience, and Discoveries, and as an ad hoc reviewer for many prestigious biomedical journals such as Journal of Clinical Investigation, ATVB, PLOS Medicine and Science Signaling.
 He is also an associate editor of Frontiers in Cardiovascular Medicine (Therapeutics).
 As a leading guest editor, Dr. Ren has recently co-edited with Dr. Ramani Ramchandran at Medical College of Wisconsin and Dr. Xiaofeng Yang at Lewis Katz School of Medicine, Temple University a Research Topic in the Frontiers in Cell and Developmental Biology: "Molecular Mechanisms and Signaling in Endothelial Cell Biology and Vascular Heterogeneity."

-Dr. Ren actively participates in academic services and educational programs in addition to conducting his biomedical research.
-As a principle investigator, his research has been supported by the American Heart Association, the American Cancer Society, the Central Society for Clinical and Translational Research, the Ann’s Hope Foundation, and the National Heart, Lung and Blood Institute (NHLBI).
+Dr. Ren actively participates in academic services and educational programs, in addition to conducting biomedical research.
+As a principal investigator, his research has been supported by the American Heart Association, the American Cancer Society, the Central Society for Clinical and Translational Research, the Ann’s Hope Foundation, and the National Heart, Lung, and Blood Institute (NHLBI).
 He is currently leading an innovative research program exploring endothelial differentiation and angiogenesis in cardiovascular diseases and cancers.
-The research in his laboratory focuses on the epigenetic and transcriptional regulation of angiogenesis and arteriogenesis as these processes are involved in cancer, cardiovascular diseases, diabetes, neurological disorders, and obesity.
+The research in his laboratory focuses on the epigenetic and transcriptional regulation of angiogenesis and arteriogenesis, as these processes are involved in cancer, cardiovascular diseases, diabetes, neurological disorders, and obesity.

 Selected Publications